Volunteer opportunities with Calgary Police

 Calgary Police Service Volunteer Programs

 We recruit for the following volunteer positions:

-Volunteers in community stations usually live in the community in which the station is located.
+Volunteers in a community station usually live in the community in which the station is located.
 They work with constables to respond to requests for information, answer phones, assist visitors, book appointments for the constables and document community concerns.
-Community Stations are located in Chinook Centre, and Market Mall.
+The Community Stations is located in Chinook Centre.

 Volunteers in district offices usually live in the community in which the office is located.
 These volunteers assist with the subpoena and warrant phoning programs.

 Victim Assistance Support Team

 Volunteer victim support workers assist victims of crime and misfortune with support, information and referral services.
 Support is offered in the form of court accompaniment, assistance with restitution request applications and other services, and providing information about court dates and police and/or court procedures.